MoonCactus/totp_cgi/README.md

 www-data ALL=(ALL) NOPASSWD: /usr/local/bin/firewall_allow.sh
 ```

+Two small utilities are provided as examples:

-See `samples/apache_whitelist.sh` for an example where we manage an Apache file to include.
+  * `samples/apache_whitelist.sh` to manage an Apache IP-based allow/deny file to include
+  * `samples/timed_login.sh` to manage a user and time-based login file

 #### Post-installation ####

-Do not forget to delete or change user `admin` after you use it to create new accounts.
+Do not forget to delete or change
+  * user `admin` after you use it to create new accounts.
+  * the corresponding revealing key secrets/keycodes/admin_reMOVe

-To get the current TOTP code for this default user, either run `secrets/show_key.sh`,
+To get the current TOTP code for this default user, you can use the `admin_reMOVe` revealing
-or use a *revealing key code* as described below.
+key as described below or run `secrets/show_key.sh`.

 ### Administration ###